ocaml/ocaml.org/data/tutorials/platform/bp_03_run_executables_and_tests.md

 ## Building the Project When Files Changes

 The `dune exec <executable_path>.exe` could take some time to compile a project when multiple files are involved.
-It could be interesting to have a process which recompiles each file as soon as they are changed.
+It could be interesting to have a process that recompiles each file as soon as they are changed.
 Then after the last saved file, it is possible that it remains only a last file to compile or just the linking process of all files and libraries.

 The command `dune build --watch` looks for things which need to be compiled, and afterwards, just waits for a modified file which will trigger the compilation of needed modules.